 - Seafood is very popular here and it’s prepared in wonderful ways!
 It is probably best tried in a restaurant or the in-house eatery at your hostel/hotel/guesthouse.
 Eating seafood on the street is usually a bad idea and you’ll be asking for trouble if you do so.

 - Traveling with an allergy?
-Research ahead of time how to explain your allergy.
-Keep in mind that store owners and restaurant staff might not know all the foods that contain allergens, so it’s helpful to know the names of some of these too.
+Research ahead of time how to explain your allergy (or just vegan).
 If you’re gluten-free, pick up a handy Gluten-Free Translation Card with descriptions of Celiac disease, cross-contamination risk, and local Nicaraguans ingredients in Latin American Spanish.

 Can you drink the water in Nicaragua?

 The water in Nicaragua is allegedly potable and safe to drink.